 It’s a bit rich to be lectured on what constitutes good scholarship by one whose own knowledge of this country is so superficial. […] To the evidence of print I might be allowed to add a personal anecdote.
 When I first met Dalrymple, it soon became clear that this ‘India expert’ did not know who Dr B.R.
 Ambedkar was.
 Yet the media allows him to set himself up as the arbiter of literary taste in India.
 I suppose it is this combination of (their) arrogance and (our) deference that encouraged the British to claim an empire.
 It seems worth remembering that they also lost one.

 Wic-Ked, as Ali G would say.
 That gora don’t know India.
 What a great comeback.
 Come on people, you are all grown ups.
 What’s the use of this?
 There is the seed of a good discussion here – can only Indians understand India? if so, how do we measure “Indian”?
 How do we know India?
 Discuss but don’t hate!
-I am reminded of one of my favorite passages about knowing India by the great Leopold Roth:
+I am reminded of this classic misogynist passage about knowing India by Leopold Roth:

 I am a tenured full professor of Indian studies, a Sanskrit scholar, and yet never, never in my life, have I made love to an Indian woman.
 Is that just, right, or good?
 While I have had the oral pleasure of eating Indian food and endured the gastrointestinal torment of Indian dysentery, my psycho-sexo-Indological development has been arrested; I yearn to move on to the phallic and then the genital stages of Indology.
 Some sort of union, an erotic spanning of East and West, had, before I met Lalita, already become a hope.
 And now aspiration becomes obsession: I must possess Lalita Gupta for the sake of Sanskrit and South Asian studies (not to mention knowledge and truth, let alone pleasure or happiness).
 My relationship with India has, thus far, been purely voyeuristic–looking at Her, stripped and spread open, from a distance, through a window, with binoculars, only faintly hearing Her sighs and moans.
 I have smelled Her heady scent, felt Her excruciating heat, but never have I penetrated Her.
 Lalita is my opportunity to enter India and hold Her in my arms, to be at once outside and inside.
 India is my text, Lalita will be my data, and love will be my methodology.